data-88e/fa25/policies.md

 The class will be run as much like a seminar as a regular class.
 Your participation is necessary to make this work.
 We will be expecting you to discuss during class, participate on Ed, and come to Office Hours.
 We need your feedback on our materials in order to improve them.

 Attendance will be factored into your grade.
-More information on tracking attendance will be coming during lecture.
+Attendance will be take using PollEverywhere.
+Please use your Berkeley email to log into PollEV or your attendance may not be tracked.
+Sometimes the PollEV will require answering questions from the Lecture Notebooks - so you will be expected to open lecture notebooks in class.

 ## Grades